RTEMS/rtems-docs/eng/req/howto.rst

 Getting Started
 ---------------

-The RTEMS specification items and qualification tools are work in progress and not fully integrated in the RTEMS Project.
-The first step to work with the RTEMS specification and the corresponding tools is a clone of the following
+The RTEMS specification items and qualification tools are work in progress.
+The first step to work with the RTEMS specification and the corresponding tools is a clone of the following repository:
-repository:

 .. code-block:: none

-    git clone git://git.rtems.org/sebh/rtems-qual.git
+    git clone git://git.rtems.org/rtems-central.git
     git submodule init
     git submodule update